ScandEval/ScandEval/docs/tasks/README.md

 ## 📚 Overview

-This page covers all the evaluation tasks used in ScandEval.
+This page covers all the evaluation tasks used in EuroEval.
 These tasks fall under two categories, corresponding to whether the models should merely _understand_ the input documents (NLU), or rather they are also required to _generate_ new text (NLG).